exercism/java/CONTRIBUTING.md

 ## Updating the READMEs

 The `README.md` files are generated from the exercise descriptions in [problem specifications](https://github.com/exercism/problem-specifications/tree/master/exercises).
-They need to be regenerated regularly so that any changes to the descriptions in problem specifications propagate to our REAMEs.
+They need to be regenerated regularly so that any changes to the descriptions in problem specifications propagate to our READMEs.
 This can be done using [configlet](https://github.com/exercism/configlet/releases):

-  1. Download configlet and put it somewhere in your PATH
+  1. Download configlet and put it somewhere in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable))

   2. Clone [the problem-specifications repository](https://github.com/exercism/problem-specifications).